Degree of Interference: A General Framework For Causal Inference Under Interference: Case Studies

 Table \ref{tab:EATE_EASE} presents the estimates of E-ATE and E-ASE under the current treatment allocation strategy $\pi$.
 We also present the conditional E-ASE for those with $1$ or $2$ siblings and those whose siblings' treated proportion is $33\%$, $50\%$, or $66\%$.
-We observe that the lower bound of E-ATE is positive and the upper bound of E-ASE is negative, suggesting the positive direct treatment effect and negative spillover effects.
+We observe that the median of E-ATE is positive and those of E-ASE are mostly negative, implying the potential positive direct treatment effect and negative spillover effects.
 The spillover effects tend to be slightly larger as the number of siblings or the proportion of treated siblings increases.
 Table \ref{tab:EASE_different_strategies} presents the estimates of the E-ASE under different treatment allocation strategies $\pi' \in \{(0.1,0.1),(0.3,0.3),(0.5,0.5),(0.7,0.7),(0.9,0.9)\}$, $\tau_{\text{E-ASE}}(0;\pi')$.
 We observe that the effect is always negative.
 As the proportion of treated units increases, the effects slightly get larger.

 Finally, when performing Bayesian analyses with weakly identifiable models, it is important to investigate the robustness of the results with respect to the prior specifications so as to make inferences more reliable.
-Considering different prior specifications, we examined the robustness of our analyses; the results are provided in the online supplement.
+Considering different prior specifications, we examined the robustness of our analyses; the results are provided in the Appendix.